Seasons of Love

 We defeat death not by seeking a this-worldly immortality but by simcha, the spiritually and morally textured exhilaration about which William Blake wrote, “He who binds to himself a joy / Does the winged life destroy. / He who kisses the joy as it flies / Lives in eternity’s sun rise.”
 Kohelet learns that happiness is to be found not in what you own (bind to yourself) but in what you share.
 It exists not where you invest your money but where you give of yourself.
 It lives in work and love: “Enjoy life with the woman you love all the days of this fleeting life you have been given under the sun, all the fleeting days, for that is your portion in life and in all your labor under the sun” (Eccles.
 9:9).
 This is love that has grown from passion to responsibility to existential joy: the joy of being with one you love.

-The essential message of Judaism is contained in no one of these books but in the combination of all three.
+The essential message of Judaism is contained in not one of these books but in the combination of all three.
 Eros is the fire that gives love its redemptive, transforming, other-directed quality.
 Marriage is the covenantal bond that turns love into a pledge of loyalty and brings new life into the world.
-Companionship, experience and a life well lived bring simcha, a word that appears only twice in Shir HaShirim, not at all in Ruth but seventeen times in Kohelet.
+Companionship, experience, and a life well-lived bring simcha, a word that appears only twice in Shir HaShirim, not at all in Ruth, but seventeen times in Kohelet.